10 Unexpected Family Travel Destinations Across the U.S. to Visit This Year

-Two parents with two kids in front of Niagara Falls (L); the Buffalo AKG Art Museum (R)
+Two parents with two kids in front of Niagara Falls (L); exterior of modern Buffalo AKG Art Museum (R)

 Kids will remember the watery spray of Niagara Falls and the contours of the Buffalo AKG Art Museum in New York State.